eliseomartelli

 The persistence of these issues through multiple software updates suggests:

-1. Feature prioritization over optimization: Engineering resources appear focused on new capabilities rather than fixing existing performance problems;
+1. Feature prioritization over optimization: Engineering resources appear focused on adding new capabilities rather than fixing existing performance problems;

 2. Inadequate performance testing: Real-world usage scenarios with Apple's own applications aren't being adequately tested.